OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 If you are generating your own FIM, use the unsigned FPGA binary images from your FIM build.

 Downlaod the FIM to the Intel® FPGA SmartNIC N6001-PL platform.
-If you are running on a Virtual Machine, refer to the [KVM User Guide] for passing the devices to the VM.
+If you are running on a Virtual Machine, refer to the [KVM User Guide: Open FPGA Stack](https://ofs.github.io/ofs-2024.1-1/hw/common/user_guides/ug_kvm/ug_kvm/) for passing the devices to the VM.
 ```sh
 $ sudo fpgasupdate ofs_top_page1_unsigned_user1.bin <N6001 SKU2 PCIe b:d.f>
 $ sudo fpgasupdate ofs_top_page2_unsigned_user2.bin <N6001 SKU2 PCIe b:d.f>